Throughout the year, students may be selected by Kansas City Ballet’s artistic staff to perform with the company in full-length productions.

 The Kansas City Youth Ballet (KCYB) is the performing ensemble of the KCBS.

-The focus of the Kansas City Youth Ballet is on excellence in training and developing a pre-professional performance atmosphere for the dancers.
-KCYB is made up of dancers ranging in age from 13-18, who study under Director Kimberly Cowen, Associate Director Dmitry Trubchanov, and the faculty of the Kansas City Ballet School.
-The company presents two major performances each season and educational outreach demonstrations throughout the community, showcasing many original works by local and national choreographers, as well as new emerging artists.
+The focus of the KCYB is on excellence in training and developing a pre-professional performance atmosphere for the dancers.
+KCYB is made up of dancers ranging in age from 15-19, who study under Director Kimberly Cowen, Associate Director Dmitry Trubchanov and the faculty of the Kansas City Ballet School.
+The company presents two major performances each season with the potential for additional performances in the community.
+KCYB performances feature works from the classical ballet repertory as well as showcasing many original works by local choreographers of varying disciplines.

 One of the most invaluable aspects of Academy training at KCBS is the opportunity for many students to gain stage experience at a young age.